Skip to content

 An endoscope on a shelf adds no value.
 The instrument's value comes from a program: defined inspection intervals, documented baseline images for comparison, trained operators who know what they're looking at, and a reporting workflow that turns observations into maintenance actions.

-Best-practice programs share a few common features.
-They establish visual baselines for critical assets during initial inspection, creating a reference against which future findings are compared.
-They define acceptance criteria in advance — what level of wear, coating loss, or surface damage is acceptable, and at what threshold does intervention become required.
-And they connect inspection findings to the work order system so that observations automatically generate follow-up actions rather than sitting in a report that nobody reads.
+Best-practice programs establish visual baselines for critical assets during initial inspection, define acceptance criteria in advance, and connect inspection findings to the work order system so that observations automatically generate follow-up actions.

 Conclusion